 - Corneal dystrophies (such as keratoconus, lattice corneal dystrophy, map-dot-fingerprint dystrophy, and Fuchs’ dystrophy), which cause parts of the cornea to become cloudy starting in childhood

 Lowering Risks to the Cornea

 According to the National Institutes of Health’s National Eye Institute, you can lower the risk of corneal injuries by wearing protective eyewear while playing sports, doing yard work, working on home repairs, using machines, and handling chemicals.
 You can prevent keratitis and other corneal infections by properly cleaning, disinfecting, and storing your contact lenses.

 Diagnosing Corneal Damage When It Does Occur

-If you suspect you have sustained corneal damage of any kind, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton to examine for corneal abrasions and corneal diseases.
+If you suspect you have sustained corneal damage of any kind, contact Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham to examine for corneal abrasions and corneal diseases.
 This is important because many eye diseases have no early symptoms or warning signs.
 Indeed, getting a dilated eye exam is important even if your eyes seem healthy.

 Treating Corneal Diseases

 Treatment options depend on the medical condition.
 They include: